Upgrade Your Home with Bay Windows in Burlington

 Bay windows usually include a large central window between two double-hung or casement windows, joined together to form a large viewing area.

-There are no rules for the placement of your new bay windows in Burlington.
-They make a great addition to the east-facing walls of the house to catch the morning sun or the backyard walls to overlook your garden.
+There are no rules for the placement of your new bay windows.
+They make a great addition to the east-facing walls of the house or your living room to catch the morning sun or the backyard walls to overlook your garden.